-Closely follow the CDC’s instructions for making a cloth face covering.
+- Closely follow the CDC’s instructions for making a cloth face covering.
 Coverings made from household items such bandanas, T-shirts, scarves and towels can be easily repurposed.
 Tightly woven cotton fabrics work best.

-Wash your hands for at least 20 seconds immediately before and after using the face covering.
+- Wash your hands for at least 20 seconds immediately before and after using the face covering.

-As noted above, routinely launder your cloth face covering.
+- As noted above, routinely launder your cloth face covering.

-Make sure the face covering extends over both your nose and mouth.
+- Make sure the face covering extends over both your nose and mouth.

-Be certain the cloth face covering fits snugly (but comfortably) so you won’t feel compelled to adjust it using your hands while you’re out in public.
+- Be certain the cloth face covering fits snugly (but comfortably) so you won’t feel compelled to adjust it using your hands while you’re out in public.

 - Don’t use face coverings on children under the age of 2, on anyone who has trouble breathing or is unable to remove the covering without assistance.

 - Don’t touch your eyes, nose or mouth after removing the cloth face covering.
 Thoroughly wash your hands immediately before and after putting it on.

 - Don’t touch the inside or front of the cloth face covering when applying or removing the covering.
 Use the ties or bands for application and removal.

 - Don’t use a cloth face covering that has a hole or fits poorly.

 - Don’t share a cloth face covering with another person.
 Keep your cloth face covering for your own use.

 - Don’t leave a used cloth face covering laying around where it can be easily touched.

 - Don’t use medical facemask, such as an N95 respirator, which should be reserved for health care workers and first responders.